 Settings

-PdfFormatProvider provides you with the ability to import/export PDF documents.
-Additionally, you can take advantage of the import/export settings that give you modification options.
+PdfFormatProvider provides the ability to import/export PDF documents.
+Additionally, you can take advantage of the import/export settings that give you modification options and further fine-tuning.

 Import Settings

-Gets or sets the mode for loading the document pages content on import.
+ReadingMode Gets or sets the mode for loading the document pages content on import.
+Introduced in R2 2020.

 • ReadAllAtOnce: All document pages content will be loaded on import.
 This is the default behavior.

 • OnDemand: The document pages content will be loaded on demand.
-This mode is made for using with PdfViewers and only the currently visible page will be loaded.
+This mode is made for use with PdfViewers and only the currently visible page will be loaded.

-Example 1 shows how you can create a PdfImportSettings object and assign it to a PdfFormatProvider.
+The example shows how you can create a PdfImportSettings object with the desired settings and handle the offered events:

 PdfFormatProvider provider = new PdfFormatProvider();